timeflux/timeflux_upsidedownlabs/README.rst

 You're all set!

-An example graph can be found `here <https://github.com/timeflux/timeflux_upsidedownlabs/blob/master/examples/uart.yaml>`__.
+An example graph for the default A0 analog port can be found `here <https://github.com/timeflux/timeflux_upsidedownlabs/blob/master/examples/uart.yaml>`__.
 You can run it like this:

 ::

     $ conda activate timeflux
     $ timeflux -d examples/uart.yaml

+For an example of querying multiple ports and naming the channels, see `this graph <https://github.com/timeflux/timeflux_upsidedownlabs/blob/master/examples/channels.yaml>`__.